Skip to main content

 • emotional

-Players report a strong emotional connection to the game, likening their experience to that of a headmaster managing a magical school while grappling with personal challenges.
-The campaign mode is described as emotionally taxing yet rewarding, particularly when achieving difficult milestones, highlighting the game's ability to evoke feelings of triumph and existential reflection.
-Overall, it offers a unique blend of challenge and emotional depth, prompting players to confront their own ideals of leadership and responsibility.
+Players report a strong emotional connection to the game, likening their experience to that of a headmaster in a magical school, grappling with the weight of responsibility and existential challenges.
+The campaign mode is described as emotionally taxing, particularly when achieving difficult victories, while the overall experience evokes a sense of nostalgia and ambition reminiscent of iconic characters from fantasy literature.

-• “Edit: After getting a perfect game, I just want to say that winning on difficult mode is the most emotionally challenging thing I have done in a long time.”
+• “Edit: After getting a perfect game, I just want to say, winning difficult mode is the most emotionally challenging thing I have done in a long time.”

-• “This game really made me feel like I was a headmaster of a magical school while fighting off the existential dread of my life's work's inevitable demise.”
+• “This game really made me feel like I was a headmaster of a magical school whilst fighting off the existential dread of my life's work's inevitable demise.”

 • monetization